 This is ideal for customers wanting to move infrastructure to the cloud, but who need highly customizable solutions, retention of admin control over applications, and maintaining familiar admin experiences.

+{%p endif %}

+{%p if endpoints %}

 Endpoints

 Iron Bow’s proposed Cisco solution consists of three different phones models: 1) the Cisco IP Phone 8851, 2) the Cisco IP phone 7841, and 3) the Cisco IP Conference Phone 8832.
 The first two models include both multi-line capability and rollup capabilities, as well as the ability to answer up to four distinct numbers.